 Caldwell University may accept the transfer of up to six credits of graduate work in counseling, or a closely related field, provided the credits were completed within five years of the student's graduate registration at Caldwell University.
 Official transcripts of previous graduate work as well as the catalog description of each course must be submitted for review at the time of application.
 Each request for transfer credit will be reviewed by the Program Coordinator.
 Approval of transfer credit is based on course content and the grade earned in the course, which should be a B or better.

-Post-Graduate M.A. in Counseling with a concentration in Art Therapy - CAAHEP-ACCREDITED
+Post Graduate M.A.
+Art Therapy CAAHEP-ACCREDITED

-Program Code: PMATP
+Program Code: PMATP POST-GRADUATE M.A.

-POST-GRADUATE M.A.